chromestone/Advances-In-XR/index.md

    * [Barracuda](https://docs.unity3d.com/Packages/com.unity.barracuda@3.0/manual/index.html)
    * Keijiro's ports of MediaPipe to Unity using the Barracuda library: [BlazeFace](https://github.com/keijiro/BlazeFaceBarracuda), [Face Landmark](https://github.com/keijiro/FaceLandmarkBarracuda), and [Iris Landmark](https://github.com/keijiro/IrisBarracuda).
    * [MediaPipe ](https://google.github.io/mediapipe/)  (mainly for the face landmark model which we used to create the augmented dataset) and their [GitHub](https://github.com/google/mediapipe) where we found math for iris size to depth.

+## Acknowledgements <a name="ack"></a>

+* My roommate Garrett who was always willing to be my test subject and help me test the app.
+* My friend Sahil for supporting me this semester and helping me test the app.
+* My former professors Dr. Tu and Dr. Doboszczak for helping me test the app.
+* Dr. Ming Lin and Nick for making this class possible.
+  * Nick was very approachable and gave great advice.